Emmanuel Jal: Activism

 Emmanuel is a spokesman for the Make Poverty History campaign, the Coalition to Stop the Use of Child Soldiers and the Control Arms campaign.
 In 2008, Jal also got involved in the musical movement of spreading awareness about current slavery and human trafficking by performing various songs for the rockumentary, Call+Response.

 A documentary about Emmanuel Jal called War Child was made in 2008 by C. Karim Chrobog and Interface Media Group.
 It made its international debut at the Berlin Film Festival and its North American debut at the Tribeca Film Festival, where it won the Cadillac Audience Award.
 An autobiography under the same name was released in 2009.

 Despite his accomplishments in music, Jal's biggest passion is for Gua Africa, a charity that he founded.
 Besides building schools, the nonprofit provides scholarships for Sudanese war survivors in refugee camps, and sponsors education for children in the most deprived slum areas in Nairobi.
 The organisation's main mission is to work with individuals, families, and communities that have been affected by war and poverty.
 Based in both Sudan and Kenya, Gua Africa focuses on providing children and young adults with an education that would otherwise be unavailable to the majority.
 In April 2008 Gua Africa was granted full UK charity status and also received an NGO registration in South Sudan.
 In April 2011 they received NGO status in Kenya.
 Gua Africa is also one of three beneficiary charities of Emmanuel Jal's 'Lose to Win' challenge, with the other charities being the Africa Yoga Project and MyStart.

 As a musician, activist and general inspirational figure Emmanuel is challenging others to "lose" something to help others less fortunate to "win".
 He himself will be giving up his home and living as a modern-day nomad for the duration of the challenge.

 Jal completed a 661-day "Lose to Win" fast to build a school in Leer, Southern Sudan, in Emma McCune's honour.
 From December 2008 to October 2010, the musician ate one meal per day, skipping his breakfasts and lunches to raise funds and awareness for the school, called Emma Academy.

 Emmanuel Jal's most recent project is a Global Peace campaign called We Want Peace 2012.
 The project is a steady effort to inform the world that peace is a possibility.
 That genocide can be prevented through the power of music and activism.
-His message of peace is cleverly being promoted alongside his second studio album See Me Mama, released 2 October 2012.
-A percentage of the profits made from the album will of course be used to support Jal's charities.
+His message of peace was being promoted alongside his second studio album See Me Mama, released 2 October 2012.
+A percentage of the profits made from the album will be used to support Jal's charities.

 On 25–27 April 2013, Emmanuel Jal was a featured speaker at "Lessons of the Birmingham Movement: A Symposium on Youth, Activism and the Struggle for Human Rights", hosted by the Birmingham Civil Rights Institute in Birmingham, Alabama.
 Jal will discuss the role of youth activists in current human rights struggles across the globe.